area17/a17-behaviors/README.md

 &nbsp;

-A17 Behaviors is a lightweight JavaScript framework designed to seamlessly attach behaviors - such as interactions, event listeners, and manipulations - to DOM nodes using declarative `data-behavior` attributes.
+A17 Behaviors is a lightweight JavaScript framework designed to seamlessly attach behaviors — such as interactions, event listeners, and manipulations — to DOM nodes using declarative `data-behavior` attributes.
 This approach promotes modularity, code clarity, and maintainability in your front-end development.

 Clearly showing an element's associated behaviors enhances discoverability.
-Instead of searching through lengthy JavaScript files or guessing which scripts are attached to which DOM nodes, with clearly delcared behaviors you can quickly identify the relevant code and streamline your development process.
+Instead of searching through lengthy JavaScript files or guessing which scripts are attached to which DOM nodes, declared behaviors let you quickly identify the relevant code and streamline your development process.

 ## Key Features

-- Declarative Binding: Attach behaviors directly in HTML using `data-behavior` attributes.
+- Declarative binding via `data-behavior`
+- Lazy initialization with `data-behavior-lazy` when elements enter the viewport
+- Optional dynamic behavior loading (via Vite or Webpack)
-- Modular Architecture: Encourages separation of concerns by isolating behavior logic.
+- Modular architecture that separates behavior logic
-- Dynamic Behavior Management: Automatically initializes and destroys behaviors as DOM nodes are added or removed.
+- Automatic init/destroy of behaviors for dynamic DOM changes
+- Lifecycle events: `init`, `resized`, `enabled`, `mediaQueryUpdated`, `intersectionIn`, `intersectionOut`, `disabled` and `destroy`
-- Extensibility: Easily extend existing behaviors with additional methods.
+- Easily extend existing behaviors with `extendBehavior`
+- Built to be fast: written in vanilla JavaScript
+- Tiny filesize: 14kb minified / 4kb gzipped

 ## Installation